sjkd23/PagePersona/PROJECT_STRUCTURE.md

-# PagePersonAI - Project Structure Documentation
+# PagePersonAI - Project Structure

-This document outlines the complete project structure, architectural decisions, and development guidelines for the PagePersonAI application.
+This document outlines the project structure and development guidelines for the PagePersonAI application.

 ## Overview

-PagePersonAI is a modern full-stack application built with TypeScript, React, Node.js, and MongoDB.
-It transforms web content using AI-powered personas to create engaging, personalized reading experiences.
+PagePersonAI is a full-stack TypeScript application that transforms web content using AI-powered personas.

 ## Architecture